telerik/xaml-docs/controls/radchartview/axes/axis.md

 # Axis

-RadChartView plots data points in a coordinate system defined by its two axes.
+The `RadCartesianChart` and `RadPolarChart` plot data points in a coordinate system defined by two axes.
 There are a few different types of axes and they are: __Linear__, __Logarithmic__, __DateTime__ and __Categorical__.
-This article discusses the common characteristics of all the axes as well as the specifics of the __LinerAxis__.
+This article discusses the common characteristics of the axes, as well as the specifics of the `LinerAxis`.
 The other types are discussed in their respective help articles.

-The chart axis is represented by the abstract __Axis__ class and is responsible for displaying ticks that simply mark values on the axis at fixed positions.
+The chart axis is represented by the abstract `Axis` class and is responsible for displaying ticks that simply mark values on the axis at fixed positions.
 The axis also displays labels that are used to provide a visualization of the values at some or all of the ticks.
 The default visualization of the labels is text.

-Here are the __common properties__ for all kinds of axes:
+## Common Axis Properties

+The chart axes share a set of common features that can be used via the following properties:

-* __PlotMode__ (supported by Categorical and DateTime Axis only): RadChartView allows you to modify the layout of the axis to better fit the different chart types in the chart area.
-You can read more about the property in the [Plot Mode]({%slug radchartview-axes-plotmode%}) help article.
+* [PlotMode]({%slug radchartview-axes-plotmode%}) (supported by `Categorical` and `DateTimeCategoricalAxis`): RadChartView allows you to modify the layout of the axis to better fit the different chart types in the chart area.

-* __LabelInterval__: Specifies the value indicating that only one out of n-axis labels should be visible, where n is the value of the property.
+* [LabelInterval]({%slug radchartview-axes-labels%}#label-interval): Specifies the value indicating that only one out of n-axis labels should be visible, where n is the value of the property.

-* __LabelFormat__: Format the text in the axis labels by specified [Standard](http://msdn.microsoft.com/en-us/library/az4se3k1.aspx) or [Custom Format Strings](http://msdn.microsoft.com/en-us/library/8kb3ddd4.aspx).
+* [LabelFormat]({%slug radchartview-axes-labels%}#string-format): Format the text in the axis labels by specified [Standard](http://msdn.microsoft.com/en-us/library/az4se3k1.aspx) or [Custom Format Strings](http://msdn.microsoft.com/en-us/library/8kb3ddd4.aspx).

-* __LabelTemplate__: The System.Windows.DataTemplate used to visualize axis labels.
+* [LabelTemplate]({%slug radchartview-axes-labels%}#label-template): Allows you to set a `DataTemplate` used to customize the axis labels appearance.

-* __LabelStyle__: The System.Windows.Style to be applied to the default System.Windows.Controls.TextBlock instance created when the __LabelTemplate__ property is not set.
-The __TargetType__ of this style should be __TextBlock__.
+* [LabelStyle]({%slug radchartview-axes-labels%}#label-style): Allows you to set a `Style` that will be applied to the default `TextBlock` visual.
+The `TargetType` of the style should be `TextBlock`.
+The `LabelStyle` property will be applied if the `LabelTemplate` is not set.
+Otherwise, the default `TextBlock` visual is replaced with a `ContentPresenter` and the style is no longer used.

-* __MajorStep__ (available for LinearAxis): Specify a step for the major ticks that determines at which values will major ticks be displayed.
-It is most commonly used with __Minimum__ and __Maximum__ properties.
+* [MajorStep]({%slug radchartview-axis-range%}#setting-the-step) (available for LinearAxis): Specify a step for the major ticks that determines at which values will major ticks be displayed.
+It is most commonly used with `Minimum` and `Maximum` properties.

-* __Minimum__ and __Maximum__ (available for LinearAxis): Use to set the minimal and maximal value of the axis.
+* [Minimum and Maximum]({%slug radchartview-axis-range%}#setting-the-range-manually) (available for LinearAxis): Use to set the minimal and maximal value of the axis.

-* __MajorTickOffset__: As its name implies, __MajorTickOffset__ offsets the major ticks with n where n is the value of the property.
-For example, a LinearAxis with MajorStep="2" and MajorTickOffset="3" will have its values start at 6.
+* [MajorTickOffset]({%slug radchartview-axis-range%}#setting-the-step): It offsets the major ticks with "n" where "n" is the value of the property.
+For example, a `LinearAxis` with `MajorStep="2"` and `MajorTickOffset="3"` will have its values start at 6.
 (6, 8, 10 ... etc.)

-* __MajorTickInterval__ (available for CategoricalAxis and DateTimeCategoricalAxis): Defines a value indicating that one axis label will be common for n number of Ticks where n is the value of the property.
+* `MajorTickInterval` (available for `CategoricalAxis` and `DateTimeCategoricalAxis`): Defines a value indicating that one axis label will be common for n number of Ticks where n is the value of the property.

-* __LabelRotationAngle__: Specifies the value indicating the rotation angle for the axis labels.
+* `LabelRotationAngle`: Specifies the value indicating the rotation angle for the axis labels.
 Use when label texts are long and are overlapping each other.
 In order for the `LabelRotationAngle` property to take effect, the `LabelFitMode` should be set to `Rotate`.

-* __LastLabelVisibility__: Specifies whether the last label should be Clipped, Visible or Hidden.
+* `LastLabelVisibility`: Specifies whether the last label should be Clipped, Visible or Hidden.

-* __LabelFitMode__: The axis labels can be laid out in specific ways in order to improve their readability when they become too long and start to overlap each other. __LabelFitMode__ positions the labels on different lines and the other fit mode rotates the labels some user defined degree so that they appear inclined or orthogonal to the axis, making them easier to read.
+* [LabelFitMode]({%slug radchartview-axes-labels%}): The axis labels can be laid out in specific ways in order to improve their readability when they become too long and start to overlap each other. `LabelFitMode` positions the labels on different lines and the other fit mode rotates the labels some user defined degree so that they appear inclined or orthogonal to the axis, making them easier to read.

 	![{{ site.framework_name }} RadChartView LabelFit Modes](images/radchartview-chart_axes_labelfitmode.png)

-* __ElementBrush__: You may colorize all axis elements (line, ticks, labels and title) simultaneously using this property.
-You must provide Brush as its value.
-You may see this property in action in the [Multiple Axes]({%slug radchartview-axes-multipleaxes%}) article.
+* `ElementBrush`: A `Brush` typed property that colorizes all axis elements (line, ticks, labels and title) at once.
+You can see the property in action in the [Multiple Axes]({%slug radchartview-axes-multipleaxes%}) article.

-* __SmartLabelsMode__: The property defines the algorithm used by the chart to recalculate the actual step of the axis.
-You can read more about this feature in the [Axis Smart Labels]({%slug radchartview-features-axis-smart-labels %}) article.
+* [SmartLabelsMode]({%slug radchartview-features-axis-smart-labels%}): The property defines the algorithm used by the chart to recalculate the actual step of the axis.

-* __IsStepRecalculationOnZoomEnabled__: The property controls whether the chart should recalculate the actual step it uses when the chart gets zoomed.
-You can read more about this feature in the [Axis Smart Labels]({%slug radchartview-features-axis-smart-labels %}) article.
+* [IsStepRecalculationOnZoomEnabled]({%slug radchartview-features-axis-smart-labels %}): The property controls whether the chart should recalculate the actual step it uses when the chart gets zoomed.

-* __TickOrigin__ (available in LinearAxis and DateTimeContinuousAxis): Gets or sets a value that indicates where the ticks originate.
-The positions of the ticks are determined based on the combination of the __MajorStep__ and __TickOrigin__ values.
+* [TickOrigin]({%slug radchartview-axis-range%}#setting-the-tick-origin) (available in `LinearAxis` and `DateTimeContinuousAxis`): Gets or sets a value that indicates where the ticks originate.
+The positions of the ticks are determined based on the combination of the `MajorStep` and `TickOrigin` values.
 The axis will generate the ticks and labels in a way so that a label is positioned at the given TickOrigin.

-* __DesiredTickCount__ (available for LinearAxis and LogarithmicAxis): This property specifies the desired number of ticks to be drawn on the axis.
-Note, that the actual number of ticks may be be slightly higher or lower, since the automatic range calculation takes into account different factors and it tries to display a reasonable step between the ticks.
-For example, if theDesiredTickCount is 7, then 6 or 8 ticks may be drawn, depending on the range of the axis.
+* [DesiredTickCount]({%slug radchartview-axis-range%}#setting-the-desired-ticks-count) (available for `LinearAxis` and `LogarithmicAxis`): This property specifies the desired number of ticks to be drawn on the axis.

-The axis supports arbitrary visualization of the ticks and labels through DataTemplate objects and also supports a dash array and a stroke color for the visualization of the axis line.
-For increased flexibility, the label templates can be selected dynamically with a template selector, as shown in __Examples 1 and 2__.
+The axis supports arbitrary visualization of the ticks and labels through `DataTemplate` objects.
+Also, it supports a dash array and a stroke color for the visualization of the axis line.
+For increased flexibility, the label templates can be selected dynamically with a template selector, as shown in the following examples:

-#### __[XAML] Example 1: Setting LabelTemplateSelector of a LinearAxis__
+#### __[XAML] Setting LabelTemplateSelector of a LinearAxis__
 {{region xaml-radchart-axes-axis_0}}
 	<Grid.Resources>
 	   <DataTemplate x:Key="GrayTemplate">